 “The most common occurrence with the PTAC units is that the filter is not replaced often enough,” says Gross.
 “Dust collects on the filter and on the coils, and through condensation it drips into the condensate pan and clogs the drain.
 Then the condensate pan overflows and leaks under the floor.
 And also people forget to clean them after doing renovation where there’s a lot of dust.”

 Unfortunately, dripping PTAC units tend to cause mold more often than other types of leaks, says Gross, because they leak so slowly into the floor that it’s not noticed until a large section of flooring shows damage.
-Nearby sheet rock can also be implicated as it wicks up the moisture from the floor.
+Nearby sheetrock can also be implicated as it wicks up the moisture from the floor.

 Treatment: “If we come in right away after the leak is caught, we’ll vent the wall cavities, pull the base moldings off, drill holes and get air movement into the wall cavities to dry them," says Gross.
 "If there’s a wood floor we may try to dry that too unless it’s already showing evidence of buckling and cupping.”

 How to tell whether you have mold in your apartment

 Odor: One of the first signs that mold might be present is a wet, musty smell or the smell of moldy, wet building materials.
 These indicate a moisture problem that can lead to mold; it doesn't necessarily mean you have mold.

 Health problems: Respiratory reactions including asthma are most common, though mold sensitivity can also cause headaches and skin rashes.
 Some people have symptoms immediately; for others, it develops over time.
 Note that not all types of mold cause health problems; to identify which type you have, an industrial hygienist will need to collect a sample for testing.

 Anatomy of a full-scale mold remediation

-Full-scale mold remediations in New York City apartments typically cost around $4,000-$12,000,says Gross.
-Unless your insurance excludes mold, which many policies do, it will be covered if caused by a ‘covered event’ like a pipe break or overflow from next door.
+Full-scale mold remediations in New York City apartments typically cost around $8,000 to $15,000,says Gross.
+Unless your insurance excludes mold, which many policies do, it will be covered if caused by a "covered event" like a pipe break or overflow from next door.

 Containment of the work area: “Mold is a living organism and when you disturb it kicks off spores into the air, so we seal off the work area by building a tent of poly sheeting around it to prevent cross contamination.”

 Negative pressure of the work area: “We exhaust the work area through HEPA filtration usually to the outdoors.
 That basically puts the area in a vacuum—the negative pressure prevents mold spores from migrating out of the work area into the rest of the apartment while we’re working.”

 Removal of contaminated materials: “It’s more of a surgical removal than a demolition.
 We don’t use sledgehammers—we use knives and spray bottles to wet down the material.
 The debris we create is bagged in poly bags taped shut and the exterior has to be vacuumed to prevent cross-contamination.
 Surfaces that can’t be removed, like a concrete slab, have to be cleaned and if there is evidence of contamination, have to be encapsulated in an antimicrobial sealant, like a primer.”

 Cleaning: “We assume the entire work area is now contaminated.
-All surfaces must be cleaned in a three-step process--HEPA vacuuming, damp wipe and HEPA vacuuming--sometimes called the HEPA sandwich.
+All surfaces must be cleaned in a three-step process—HEPA vacuuming, damp wipe and HEPA vacuuming—sometimes called the HEPA sandwich.
 We also scrub the air—air is filtered over and over again through HEPA filtration, at least four air exchanges per hour for 12-24 hours.”